-I can geek out with the best of them, and in fact, I spend a large amount of time as an Open Source contributor, etc., but I don't find that ultimately important enough to make central to how I define myself as a person.
-I spend enough time in front of a computer, so I would rather use any remaining hours of my day not continuing to have my relationships mediated by technology (ah yes, the irony of saying that *here*....).
+I can geek out with the best of them, and in fact, I spend a large amount of time as an Open Source contributor, etc., but I don't find that ultimately important enough to make it central to how I define myself as a person.
+I spend enough time in front of a computer, so I would rather use any remaining hours of my day not continuing to have my relationships mediated by technology (ah yes, the irony of saying that *here*...).

 I have a strong interest in socio-political issues.
-I found my politics via punk, which will always be an important part of my life, but I find it objectionable (and too easy) to draw lines with my beliefs - I've found lots of meaning and growth in friendships with people who are situated outside my particular set of worldly opinions.
+I found my politics via punk, which will always be an important part of my life, but I find it objectionable (and too easy) to draw lines around my beliefs - I've found lots of meaning and growth in friendships with people who are situated outside my particular set of worldly opinions.

 Finally, I am quiet and shy, but I like to have fun - PLAY - when the time is right, and I can be loud and boisterous if I need to be.
 I've been in bands, I still like to dance in my room the music that inspires me: anything from punk to bluegrass to dixieland jazz and beyond.